-- Zoom Lenses produce a field of view smaller than our standard vision & usually exceed 70mm in focal length.
+- Telephoto Lenses produce a field of view smaller than our standard vision & usually exceed 70mm in focal length.

 The focal length range for this specific lens is labeled in gold letters as 28-300mm, seen just above the “AF-S NIKKOR” label.

-- The smaller the focal length the larger the field of view.
+The smaller the focal length the “wider” the field of view.

-Shooting with cameras that have crop factors above or below 1 will change the field of view seen through the lens, effectively changing the focal length.
+Cameras with crop factors above or below 1 change the field of view and focal length.

-Using the camera crop factor an effective focal length can be calculated.
+Using your camera’s crop factor an effective focal length can be calculated.

 A 28-300mm lens used on a 1.6 crop factor camera would have an effective focal length range of 45mm – 480mm, calculated as follows: ( 28mm X 1.6 ) – (300mm X 1.6 ).

-The following RAW file, taken in Iceland, was shot at 14mm on a full frame camera with a crop factor of 1.
+The following image was taken on a full-frame camera with a crop factor of 1.

-The same image, taken at 14mm on a 1.6 crop factor camera, would produce an image that appears as though it was taken at 22mm ( 14mm X 1.6 ).
+The same image taken at 14mm on a 1.6 crop factor camera would look like it was taken on a 22mm lens (14 X 1.6)

-The Red Box denotes what the composition would look like on a 1.6 crop factor camera.
+The red box shows what this composition would look like on a 1.6 crop factor camera.

 Each camera lens has a minimum f-stop value, or widest aperture diameter, in which it can operate for any given focal length.